Intimate strangers in a splintering world

 While I bask in his sonshine, I marvel at how the intricacies of different cultures and identities become, in his tiny hands, quite simply child’s play.

-Not only does he act at home in his two native cultures, Belgium and Egypt, he also took the complexities of the Holy Land, where he spent more than half his short life, in his, at first wobbly, stride.
+Not only does he act at home in his two native cultures, and Egypt, he also took the complexities of the Holy Land, where he spent more than half his short life, in his, at first wobbly, stride.
 In that sun-kissed, trouble-drenched corner of the world, his blond locks went down a treat on both sides of the bitter divide, as did his nonchalance, charm and tenderness.

 When we returned to Belgium recently from our 20-month stint in Israel-Palestine, we were a little concerned about how long it would take him to adjust to life back in , especially the demanding task of starting pre-school.